syncfusion-content/winui-docs/winui/Polar-Chart/Appearance.md

 ---
 layout: post
-title: Appearance in WinUI Polar Chart control | Syncfusion
+title: Appearance in WinUI Chart control | Syncfusion
-description: This section explains about how to apply palettes and gradient in the Syncfusion WinUI Polar Chart (SfPolarChart) control
+description: This section explains about how to apply palettes and gradient in the Syncfusion WinUI Chart (SfPolarChart) control
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# Appearance in WinUI Polar Chart (SfPolarChart)
+# Appearance in WinUI Chart (SfPolarChart)

 The appearance of [SfPolarChart]() can be customized by using the predefined palettes, custom palettes and gradient, which allows to enrich the application.